 Like most food processors, the Kenwood Multi-Pro presents a combination of tools and appliances in an all-in-one kitchen ensemble.
 Everything operates via the central motor, designed to take up as little space on the kitchen counter as possible.
-The main mixing bowl has a 2.9 liter capacity and the processor has two speeds.
-There's a also a pulse button for combining ingredients manually.
+The main mixing bowl has a 2.9-liter capacity and the processor has two speeds.
+There's also a pulse button for combining ingredients manually.

 The Kenwood Multi-Pro comes with a recipe book which includes:

 - Instructions on using the various attachments

 - Tips on using the food processor to make bread, batter, cake, sauces, ice cream, mayonnaise, milkshakes, dips, shortcrust pastry, soups, purees and dressings

 - A guide on how to prepare food with the machine, including fruit, vegetables, biscuits, breadcrumbs, cheese, eggs, herbs, meat, mushrooms and nuts